 There is no questioning the power of video.
-It allows you to make critical adjustments, eliminate bias and disagreements, and connect with your players in a way that words and whiteboards simply cannot.
+It allows you to make critical adjustments, eliminate bias and disagreements, and connect with your players in a way that words and whiteboards simply can't replicate.

-Video becomes and even stronger tool when used at the most opportune times.
-Sharing it with athletes at certain moments allows for deeper understanding and better retention, and that brief pre-practice period is an opportune time to utilize it.
+Video becomes an even stronger tool when used at the most opportune times.
+Sharing it with athletes at key moments allows for deeper understanding and better retention.
+The brief pre-practice period is an opportune time to use it.

 Here are our top four reasons why using video just before practice is ideal.

 Keep It Fresh

 The sooner the players get to put what they just watched into action, the better chance they have of retaining the information.
 Watching video and heading directly to the court eliminates that in-between time that invites forgetfulness.

 Showing video provides greater clarity when you're trying to drive home a point.
 It's proven to be an effective teaching tool for coaches all across the country.

 “The saying is that the tape don’t lie, so it’s great to take the things that happen on the floor and slow them down, be able to pause, rewind and play a segment back over and over again," Shaka Smart, the head coach of Texas basketball, said.
 "Then to be able to take individuals and groups of players and say, ‘Here’s an area where you’re doing really well.
 Keep doing that.'"